limine-bootloader/limine/CONFIG.md

   modules.
   * `RESOLUTION` - The resolution to be used.
 This setting takes the form of `<width>x<height>x<bpp>`.
 If the resolution is not available, Limine will pick another one automatically.
 Omitting `<bpp>` will default to 32.
   * `TEXTMODE` - If set to `yes`, prefer text mode.
 (BIOS only)
+* Limine protocol:
+  * `KERNEL_PATH` - The URI path of the kernel.
+  * `MODULE_PATH` - The URI path to a module.
+  * `MODULE_CMDLINE` - A command line to be passed to a module.

+  **Note:** One can define these 2 last variable multiple times to specify multiple modules.
+  The entries will be matched in order.
+E.g.: The 1st module path entry will be matched to the 1st module string entry that appear, and so on.

+  * `RESOLUTION` - The resolution to be used.
+This setting takes the form of `<width>x<height>x<bpp>`.
+If the resolution is not available, Limine will pick another one automatically.
+Omitting `<bpp>` will default to 32.
+  * `KASLR` - For relocatable kernels, if set to `no`, disable kernel address space layout randomisation.
+KASLR is enabled by default.
+* Chainload protocol on BIOS:
+  * `DRIVE` - The 1-based BIOS drive to chainload, if omitted, assume boot drive.
+  * `PARTITION` - The 1-based BIOS partition to chainload, if omitted, chainload drive (MBR).
+* Chainload protocol on UEFI:
+  * `IMAGE_PATH` - URI of the EFI application to chainload.
+  * `RESOLUTION` - The resolution to be used.
+This setting takes the form of `<width>x<height>x<bpp>`.
+If the resolution is not available, Limine will pick another one automatically.
+Omitting `<bpp>` will default to 32.
 * stivale and stivale2 protocols:
   * `KERNEL_PATH` - The URI path of the kernel.
   * `MODULE_PATH` - The URI path to a module.